-Here are the parts for the base cut out (except the 40x80mm channel, which I have yet to order in):
+Here are the parts for the base cut out (except the 40x80mm channel, which I had yet to order in):

 And welding has begun:

 The glide rails were a bit tricky as the metal warped slightly during weld and had to be forced back into place.
-Note the extra horizontal struts acrous the 'open' ends of the structure too to keep things better in place.
-In an ideal world these wouldn't be needed, but this is my world :-)
+Note the extra horizontal struts across the 'open' ends of the structure too to keep things better in place.
+In an ideal world these wouldn't be needed, but this is the world I am stuck with :-/

 The bed's recline mechanism is a set of stainless steel struts and levers operated by two linear motors.
 Here is the parts/cutting diagram:

-The actuators themselves are 48V units with potentiometer positional feedback.
-I also had the mounting holes rotated 90° by the manufacturer so they can lie 'flat' between the matress tray and the frame.
+The linear motors are 48V units with potentiometer positional feedback.
+I also had the mounting holes rotated 90° by the manufacturer so they can lie 'flat' between the mattress tray and the frame.

-The bed's matress platform is made of 19mm form-ply with stainless steel hinges and brackets to attach to the glide rails and linear actuators.
+The bed's mattress platform is made of 19mm form-ply with stainless steel hinges and brackets to attach to the glide rails and linear actuators.
 Here are the parts: